Karen Carson: Early life and education

-Career
+Artistic practice

 Untitled, Zipper, 1977, cotton duck and industrial zippers 95 1/2 × 72 in.
 Collection of Los Angeles County Museum of Art.

 Upon graduating from UCLA in 1971, Carson debuted her feminist-inspired response to the predominance of hard-edge geometric forms in the male-dominated minimalist art movement by creating a fabric installation composed of soft, fluctuating geometric shapes pinned to the gallery wall.
 Not quite a painting and not quite a sculpture, they were sewn together with zippers that could zip up or unzip, allowing the viewer to interact with the work and alter its form.
 Carson was more interested in commenting and contrasting the hard, impenetrable materials like steel and wood, found in the extreme masculinity of minimalism, by creating her soft Zipper pieces, than in making the familiar feminist art of representational imagery, such as symbols, goddesses, and kitchen themes.
-Concerning the work, critic Dave Hickey writes, “They were investigating the parochial unctuousness of minimalism with a cosmopolitan irony.
-They were smart, funny, good-looking, and secretly serious, just like Karen.”
+Concerning the work, critic Dave Hickey writes, "They were investigating the parochial unctuousness of minimalism with a cosmopolitan irony.
+They were smart, funny, good-looking, and secretly serious, just like Karen."

-The Zipper pieces signaled Carson’s arrival as a new artistic voice in the L.A. community and how her work, like the Zipper series, would be defined by constant change.
+The Zipper pieces signaled Carson's arrival as a new artistic voice in the L.A. community and how her work, like the Zipper series, would be defined by constant change.
 That was crucial because it allowed her to represent the "flux of visual reality" in both nature and culture and to subvert the male-dominated art movements that have defined art history.
 She is not an artist committed to a single style, but rather one who adapts her medium to the ideas she is exploring at the time.